Group Ongaku

-Group Ongaku (グループ音楽, Gurūpu Ongaku) was a Japanese noise music and sound art collective exploring musical improvisation, composed of six composers, including Takehisa Kosugi, Mieko Shiomi (Chieko Shiomi), Yasunao Tone.
+Group Ongaku (グループ音楽, Gurūpu Ongaku) was a Japanese noise music and sound art collective exploring musical improvisation, comprising six composers, including Takehisa Kosugi, Mieko Shiomi (Chieko Shiomi), and Yasunao Tone.
 Ongaku in their group name means "music."
 The group began their activities in Tokyo in 1958, mainly as a students group at the Tokyo National University of Fine Arts and Music.
 In 1960, they formalized the group by naming it Group Ongaku and continued until 1962.
 Their music freely crossed from orchestral to ethnic instruments, technology, and daily objects, melting sound production from devices associated with vastly different forms of sonic practices.
 In addition, they strategized to expand the musical experience in an attempt to merge the act of composition and that of performance.
 They shifted their focus from just creating sounds to deploying actions as music.
 From 1961 onwards, they came into contact with Fluxus coordinator George Maciunas and some members (including Tone, Kosugi, and Shiomi) became affiliated with Fluxus.
 The Japanese Fluxus contingency, centering on them, expanded and Tone called this loose collection of people "Tokyo Fluxus."

 Historic background

-In 1957, Yochirō Irino the father of dodecaphonic music in Japan, founded the Nijusseiki Ongaku Kenkyūjo ("20th-Century Music Study Center"), together with the composers Toshirō Mayuzumi and Makoto Moroi and the music critic Hidekazu Yoshida.
+In 1957, Yochirō Irino, the father of dodecaphonic music in Japan, founded the Nijusseiki Ongaku Kenkyūjo ("20th-Century Music Study Center"), together with the composers Toshirō Mayuzumi and Makoto Moroi and the music critic Hidekazu Yoshida.
 Later, Tōru Takemitsu and Toshi Ichiyanagi joined the original group.
 A study center was created in Japan and became a gathering place for the main experimental composers.
 Once a year a festival of contemporary music was organized, with concerts and conferences (devoted to Japanese and foreign compositions) in the city of Karuizawa.
 Five festivals were organized from 1957 to 1962.
 In 1961, Ichiyanagi arrived in Osaka, following his stay in John Cage's class.
 He introduced the experimental works of young foreign composers and above all he performed Cage's indeterminate music.
 The trend of musical chance operation takes over and the group stops its activities.
 In Japan, these years were known as the Cage/Ichiyanagi shock.

 In 1958, from this study group, a collection of young avant-garde practitioners emerged; they included Takeshisa Kosugi, Mieko Shiomi (Chieko Shiomi), Yasunao Tone, Yumiko Tanno, Mikio Tojima and Shūkō Mizuno.
-Most of them are musicology students at Tokyo National University of Fine Arts and Music.
+Most of them were musicology students at Tokyo National University of Fine Arts and Music.
 Their experiments were encouraged and facilitated by the young ethnomusicologist Koizumi Fumio, who gave the performers the run of the ethnomusicology studio and its collections of instruments.
 On 8 May 1960, the six composers founded a group called Group Ongaku.